 First I copied the silhouette of the image to tracing paper.
 This is a copy of it.

 Print it out and use it, it will help you to get the basic shape of this Cyclamen group and you’ll get the best possible proportional balance.

 Use softer B; B2 or B4 graphite pencil to make sure that the copied silhouettes will be easily printed (stamped) to the drawing paper.

 When it’s done, your first print should look something like this one above.

-Now, you’ll need two colored pencils; one pink and one light green in order to make a basic outlines in color.
+Now, you’ll need two colored pencils; one pink and one light green to make basic outlines in color.

 While carefully observing the original drawing, outline first all petals of this Cyclamen.
 Only silhouettes.
 No shading.

-Do exactly the same with the leaves using light green color pencil.
+Do the same with the leaves using a light green color pencil.
 Do it all by weak and soft pencil lines over the imprinted graphite pencil traces.

 Erase the remains of the graphite pencil.
 Color pencil lines will get a little weaker but will remain visible.